What Are the 4 Bases in a Relationship & Their Meaning

 2. Second base: Growing physical closeness

 Second base usually involves more intimate touching.
 Emotions can start to deepen here.
-Curiosity and vulnerability often mix together.
+Curiosity and vulnerability often mix.
 Consent becomes more verbal, not just implied.

 However, prioritizing safety and mutual consent should always be a paramount consideration, regardless of the pace of physical intimacy.
 Rushing through the bases may increase the risk of emotional or physical harm.